Civil rights movement

 The civil rights movement (Note: The social movement has also been called the 1960s civil rights movement, the African-American civil rights movement, the Afro-American civil rights movement, the American civil rights movement, the American freedom movement, the Black civil rights movement, the Black revolution, the Black rights movement, the civil rights revolution, the civil rights struggle, the modern civil rights movement, the Negro American revolution, the Negro freedom movement, the Negro movement, the Negro revolt, the Negro revolution, the Second Emancipation, the Second Reconstruction, the Southern freedom movement, and the United States civil rights movement.
 Civil rights struggles can denote this or other social movements that occurred in the United States during the same period.
 The social movement's span of time is called the civil rights era.) was a social movement in the United States from 1954 to 1968 which aimed to abolish legalized racial segregation, discrimination, and disenfranchisement in the country, which most commonly affected African Americans.
-The movement had origins in the Reconstruction era in the late 19th century, and modern roots in the 1940s.
-After years of nonviolent protests and civil disobedience campaigns, the civil rights movement achieved many of its legislative goals in the 1960s, during which it secured new protections in federal law for the civil rights of all Americans, including the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+The movement had origins in the Reconstruction era in the late 19th century, and modern roots in the 1940s and in Mahatma Gandhi's nonviolent movement in India.
+After years of nonviolent protests and civil disobedience campaigns, the civil rights movement achieved many of its legislative goals in the 1960s, during which it secured new protections in federal law for the civil rights of all Americans, including the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.

 Following the American Civil War (1861–1865), the three Reconstruction Amendments to the U.S. Constitution abolished slavery and granted citizenship to all African Americans, the majority of whom had recently been enslaved in the southern states.
 During Reconstruction, African-American men in the South voted and held political office, but after 1877 they were increasingly deprived of civil rights under racist Jim Crow laws (which for example banned interracial marriage, introduced literacy tests for voters, and segregated schools) and were subjected to violence from white supremacists during the nadir of American race relations.
-African Americans who moved to the North in order to improve their prospects in the Great Migration also faced barriers in employment and housing.
+African Americans who moved to the North to improve their prospects during the Great Migration also faced barriers to employment and housing.
 Legal racial discrimination was upheld by the Supreme Court in its 1896 decision in Plessy v.
 Ferguson, which established the doctrine of "separate but equal".
 The movement for civil rights, led by figures such as W. E. B. Du Bois and Booker T. Washington, achieved few gains until after World War II.
 In 1948, President Harry S. Truman issued an executive order abolishing discrimination in the armed forces.